sailfishos-patches/patchmanager/README.md

 ### The JSON metadata file

 The metadata file contains information about the patch.
 It is a simple JSON file, that **must** be named `patch.json`.

-This file contains the title of the patch, a quick description of the patch, a category, and other informations.
+This file contains the title of the patch, a short description of the patch, a category, and other information.
 Here is a sample of a metadata file.

 ```json
 {